Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 How to check:

 Reviewing your Mercedes finance agreement is crucial if you think all of the above scenarios we discussed have happened to you.
 This is also a proactive step to ensure you weren’t mis-sold a car finance deal.
-Learning early these signs of mis-sellings, and how to identify these unfair practices puts you at an advantage in filing your claim, and recovering what you were owed.
+Learning early these signs of mis-selling, and how to identify these unfair practices puts you at an advantage in filing your claim, and recovering what you were owed.
 Here are common red flags you should pay attention to:

-One of the requirements which the FCA has set, is to disclose commission payments on car finance deals.
+One of the requirements that the FCA has set is to disclose commission payments on car finance deals.
 This was supported when DCAs were officially banned in all car finance agreements from January 2021.
 Many contracts still failed to mention commission payments, knowing that it can significantly affect the way they price finance agreements, but the bigger downside here is that it leaves customers unaware that their interest rate may have been increased in exchange for dealer profit.

-If you have a good credit score, but given an unusually high APR, then this could mean you were being overcharged by your dealer.
+If you have a good credit score, but are given an unusually high APR, then this could mean you were being overcharged by your dealer.
 To know whether the rates were set out to be immensely high, then you should compare it to the average car finance rates available in the market, during the time of your agreement.
 If your Mercedes finance agreement turns out to be more expensive, then there’s higher likelihood you were mis-sold.
 Also, ensure you ask for a detailed breakdown from your lender explaining to you how your rate was determined.
-This allows you to know outright if there’s a likelihood you were mis-sold, as if it’s made by your dealer, then most likely they inflated the interest rate.
+This allows you to know outright if there’s a likelihood you were mis-sold because if it’s made by your dealer, then most likely they inflated the interest rate.

 There are agreements which include extra products like GAP insurance, service packages and even extended warranties, and while all these can be availed upon, it’s a must that customers understand that these are extra costs and aren’t freebies to the deal.
-If you did not request for any of these to be added, but ended up paying it, then you were certainly mis-sold.
+If you did not request for any of these to be added, but ended up paying them, then you were certainly mis-sold.
 These add-ons can inflate the total cost of your loan which isn’t advisable to those who wanted a cost-effective option in the first place.

-Your contract price and the total amount you paid should always be identical, or if not, you should be fully aware of the costs added, and why these were topped up to your contract.
+Your contract price and the total amount you paid should always be identical, or if not, you should be fully aware of the costs added and why these were topped up to your contract.
 If the amount was different, then you should ask your dealer why and what additional charges were added.
-In line with the car financing scandal, there were also a lot of Mercedes customers who found out that the final repayment amount they paid was significantly higher brought about by the hidden charges and unfair terms in their contract.
-Should you find a large discrepancy, then it's important to check right away, and start filing your Mercedes Finance Claim.
+In line with the car financing scandal, there were also a lot of Mercedes customers who found out that the final repayment amount they paid was significantly higher, brought about by the hidden charges and unfair terms in their contract.
+Should you find a large discrepancy, then it's important to check right away and start filing your Mercedes Finance Claim.
 Just remember, if the numbers don’t add up, then this could be a sign of mis-selling.

 It’s important to know the common mis-selling scenarios present in the car finance industry so you can avoid it.
 Many customers who financed a Mercedes vehicle were unknowingly subjected to unfair practices that led them to overpay.
 Below are some of the most common ways mis-selling occurred in Mercedes finance deals: